LNXSeus/Advancely/README.md

       biome for "Adventuring Time").
     * **Unlock**: Triggers when a specific player unlock is obtained (read from the `unlocks` folder).
     * **Final**: The mandatory last stage that completes the entire multi-stage goal.
+    * **Row 2 Toggle**: You can check the "Row 2" box to force a multi-stage goal to appear in the middle row of the overlay.

 ### Importing from Game Files